Master of Science (Midwifery)

 Entry Requirements / Assumed Knowledge

-International students who are registered midwives in their own countries may enrol and are awarded advanced standing for the clinical subjects.
-International students who are not registered midwives in their own countries must obtain temporary registration as a nurse in New South Wales through the Nurses and Midwives Board, NSW, Australia in order to undertake the clinical subjects.
-International students are also required to have achieved an overall IELTS score of 6.5, with a level of at least 6.0 in all bands, reading and writing, speaking and listening.
+The Master of Science (Midwifery) is available to International students.
+International students who are not registered midwives in their own country must obtain temporary registration as a nurse in New South Wales through the Nurses and Midwives Board of NSW, Australia in order to undertake the clinical subjects.

 Course Requirements